 From the late 1940s through the early 1970s, the Lincoln Foundation sponsored a variety of university-based education and research programs on theoretical and applied economics and taxation.
 In 1966 the Foundation established the John C. Lincoln Institute at the University of Hartford in Connecticut, and in 1968 it supported the creation of the Land Reform Training Institute in Taiwan (renamed the International Center for Land Policy Studies and Training in 1998).

-The Lincoln Institute of Land Policy was established as a school in 1974 and became the Foundation's primary grant recipient to develop multidisciplinary education, research, and publications programs.
+John C. Lincoln's son David C. Lincoln established the Lincoln Institute of Land Policy as a school in 1974, which became the Foundation's primary grant recipient, with a mission to develop multidisciplinary education, research, and publications programs.
 The Lincoln Institute focused on property valuation and taxation policy, urban planning and development, land economics, and property rights.
 To expand its work internationally, the Institute established the Program on Latin America and the Caribbean in 1993 and the Program on the People's Republic of China in 2003.

 History of the Lincoln House